hansonio/blog/README.md

-# blog
+# hanson.io blog code

-Repository for code thrown up on the the blog
+Repository for storing project and code thrown up on the http://hanson.io blog.